IremCelen/Getting_and_Cleaning_Data/README.md

 8. Appropriately label the data set with descriptive variable names
 9. From the data set in step 8, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+<b>Project Files:</b>
+1. run_analysis.R: The R script to clean the data
+2. Codebook.md: Explanation of the data and the data cleaning process